North Dakota State Bison football: 2022 season

 On January 8, 2023, the Bison lost the 2023 NCAA Division I Football Championship Game to rival South Dakota State, 21–45.
 This was NDSU's first loss in a Division I championship game, and only their third at any level.

 2023 season

-On September 2, 2023, the Bison hosted Eastern Washington in Minneapolis, Minnesota for the first ever college football game to be played at US Bank Stadium.
+On September 2, 2023, the Bison hosted Eastern Washington in Minneapolis, Minnesota for the first ever college football game to be played at U.S. Bank Stadium.
 NDSU would go on to win the game, 35–10.

 On October 15, 2023, the Bison fell to their in-state rival UND for the first time in over two decades.

 The 2023 season was the first fall season since 2010 that the Bison were unseeded heading in to the playoffs.
 They then became just the fourth unseeded team to reach the FCS semifinals since the playoffs added byes.

 On December 10, 2023, North Dakota State announced that Entz would be leaving Fargo for the vacant USC linebackers position coach job.
 He was allowed to finish the 2023 playoff run at NDSU.
 The Bison would fall at Montana later in the week in double overtime.